fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 * A man will pass by the grave of another and wish he was in the latter’s place (Sahih Bukhari, Vol 9: book 88: 237)
 * Trustworthiness will be lost, i.e. when authority is given to those who do not deserve it (Sahih Bukhari, Vol 1: book 3: 56)
 * People will gather for prayer, but will be unable to find an imam to lead them (Sunan Abu Dawud, Book 2: 0581)
+* The spread of riba (usury, interest)
+* The prevalence of musical instruments.
+* Widespread drinking of alcohol.
+* Appearance of women who are clothed yet naked.
+* Believer’s dreams coming true.
+* Widespread giving of false testimony and concealment of true testimony.
+* Large numbers of women.
+* The land of the Arabs becoming once again meadows and rivers.

 Events that are yet to happen:
 * The number of men will decrease, whilst the number of women will increase, until for every man there are 50 women (Sahih Bukhari, Vol 1: book 3: 81)